-The Hamiltons have been operating the dairy dry lot for nearly two years now.
 Cows are run in two groups and fed different mixed rations to production.
-Grain and canola meal is fed in dairy.
+Grain and canola meal is fed in the dairy.
 Using a year-round calving system maintains a very flat monthly milk flow.
-The herd is currently averaging 28-32 litres per cow per day with a 4.95% fat test and 3.9% protein test.
+The herd is currently averaging 28-32 litres per cow per day with a 4.95 per cent fat test and 3.9 per cent protein test.
 The bulk somatic cell count is around 150,000 cells/ml over most months of the year but can exceed 200,000 cells/ml during wet conditions.
-To help ensure that good reproductive performance is sustained, the Hamiltons fitted collars on cows a year ago for heat detection and Al twice per day.
+To help ensure that good reproductive performance is sustained, the Hamiltons fitted collars on cows for heat and (Al detection twice per day.
 Two rounds of sexed semen are followed by one round of conventional semen.
-The family is enjoying handling dairy cows rather than sheep.
-"They're not as dumb as sheep," said Sheree with a grin.